GhostWording/PublicDocumentation/API/Sections/users.md

 **Catch all search**:
 If you want to search for a property and don't care about the value but only want to know if there is a value, you can use `*` as search value.

+**Filtering**
+additionally to the user properties to filter, you can define these parameters:

+* nbhours : nb hours max of the last connection of the user from now (default = 72h)
+* maxusers : nb max of facebookids to return (default = 50)

 ex: